Cyclostrema exiguum

 Cyclostrema exiguum is a species of sea snail, a marine gastropod mollusk in the family Liotiidae.

 Description

 The diameter of the shell is 2.3 mm.
 The shell is rather widely umbilicated.
-It has a subdiscoidal shape with radiating riblets fimbriating four spiral cariniae.
+It has a subdiscoidal shape with radiating riblets fimbriating four spiral carinae.

 Distribution

 This species occurs in the Indian Ocean off Madagascar, Réunion and in the Gulf of Aden.